di-br/ScoobyCAN/README.md

 Absolutely everything is work-in-progress and will work for me and me alone.
 You're on your own and have been warned.

+**originally based on a fork from [fabiobaltieri/toyothack](https://github.com/fabiobaltieri/toyothack)**
+Since his repository does not seem to be active and I do not assume a merge would be desirable, I started a new repository.
+It is, however, worthwhile visiting his [blog entry](https://fabiobaltieri.com/2013/07/23/hacking-into-a-vehicle-can-bus-toyothack-and-socketcan/).

 # ScoobyCAN
 A 'tool' to convert CAN frames of a Subaru into human readable form with an ncurses interface.